 - If it’s your partner, then there are some ideas here about how to manage debt in a relationship.
 Even if you are married, you don’t legally have to pay your husband or wife’s debts, but it’s good to be able to find a way forward with their problem.

-- If someone has asked you for help, if they have internet access, it may be best if you suggest they come on here them self, otherwise you may be guessing at the extent of their problems.
+- If someone has asked you for help, it may be best if you suggest they come on here themself if they have internet access, because you may not know enough about their full situation.
 If they are feeling overwhelmed, the best thing you could do is sit down with them, help them sort through the piles of letters they may have … there is some more practical advice about this situation here.

 - If they haven’t asked for help but you are just worried about them, I hope you can get some feel for what their options might be.
 But if they haven’t “had their lightbulb moment” then it can feel a bit like watching a slow-motion car crash.